Svalbard – wildlife of the high Arctic

 Return flights: UK to Oslo, and Oslo to Longyearbyen.
 Local transport as specified in itinerary.
-NIne nights’ accommodation (two nights in Oslo, seven nights on boat), full board basis, except two dinners (Days 1 and 9) and one lunch (Day 2).
+NIne nights’ accommodation (two nights in Oslo, seven nights on boat), full board basis, except two dinners (Days 1 and 9) and two lunches (Days 2 and 9).

-Two dinners and one lunch.
+Two dinners and two lunches.
 Drinks and refreshments.
 Entrance fees to optional visitor attractions.
 Gratuities.
 Travel insurance.

 This holiday is suitable for anyone with a general interest in wildlife: the spectacular scenery, interesting history and wonderful, approachable wildlife makes this a real trip of a lifetime.
 And if you’ve ever dreamed of seeing a Polar Bear, this is the trip for you!

 Day 1 – We make our way to Oslo, where we spend the night in a hotel near the airport.
 You may prefer to fly out early and spend some time in Oslo, meeting up with the group at Oslo Airport on the morning of Day 2.